Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Experiments

 As analyzed in \cref{sec_DRM}, all the three algorithms cost $O(mpn)$ flops.
 When $p$ is small, all of them have a cost of $O(m n)$ flops; nonetheless, they have different constant factors.
-To empirically demonstrate the computational cost, \cref{fig:time_all} plots the time cost versus training sample size $n$ for all three algorithms, where we run experiments for 100 examples and record the average time.
-We observe that, with the same convergence tolerance, the DRM-GD has the largest time cost while the DRM-PPA the smallest on the same data set. \cref{fig:time_all} verifies that the average training time of the three algorithms is linear in $n$.
+To empirically demonstrate the computational cost, \cref{fig_time_all} plots the time cost versus training sample size $n$ for all three algorithms, { where we run experiments for 100 examples and record the average time as well as standard deviation.
+Here, we fix the iteration number to be 50, which guarantees the convergence of the algorithms as will be seen in later section.} We observe that, with the same convergence tolerance, the DRM-APG has the largest time cost while the DRM-PPA the smallest on the same data set. \cref{fig_time_all} verifies that the average training time of the three algorithms is linear in $n$.
 It is noted that the proposed algorithms are naturally suitable for parallel computing because they treat one test example at a time.

-To numerically verify the theoretical convergence properties of our algorithms, we plot the value of objective function versus iteration in \cref{fig:conv_comp}.
-We use all training examples and the same testing example for the three algorithms, with $\alpha$ and $\beta$ fixed to be $10^{-3}$ and $10^{4}$, respectively. \cref{fig:conv_comp} indicates that the DRM-GD and DRM-PPA converge with the least and largest numbers of iterations, respectively, on most data sets; however, each iteration of the DRM-GD is more time consuming than that of the DRM-PPA.
-As shown in \cref{fig:iterations4datasets}, these three algorithms converge within a few tens of iterations on all data sets.
+To numerically verify the theoretical convergence properties of our algorithms, we plot the value of objective function versus iteration in \cref{fig_conv_comp}.
+We use all training examples and the same testing example for the three algorithms, with $\alpha$ and $\beta$ fixed to be $10^{-3}$ and $10^{4}$, respectively. \cref{fig_conv_comp} indicates that the DRM-GD and DRM-PPA converge with the least and largest numbers of iterations, respectively, on most data sets; however, each iteration of the DRM-GD is more time consuming than that of the DRM-PPA. { We have theoretically analyzed that larger $\beta$ ensures faster convergence for DRM-PPA.
+As shown in \cref{fig_iterations4datasets}, similar conclusions can also be drawn for DRM-GD and DRM-APG.
+Especially, these three algorithms converge within a few iterations on all data sets with a large $\beta$.
+We also report the time for convergence in \cref{fig_iterations4datasets}.
+It is seen that the proposed algorithms converge fast and need only a few seconds, which implies potentials in real world applications. }